DeeEmm/Thir/README.md

 Of course YMMV and you will probably have no way of testing the effectiveness of any filter media you find until you build a filter box.
 So for this reason I recommend that you build a 'standard' width box.
 That is a box that will use off-of the shelf filter media.
 It's also a good idea to buy at least one roll of standard filter media so that you can get up and running straight away.
 This way you will also know what to expect performance-wise.

 ## How to make the THIR filter.

+A list of the parts you need is provided in the [bill of materials](BOM.md) This lists everything that you need to build a functional THIR filter.

+Feel free to modify, hack or otherwise substitute parts as you see fit.
+If you do make improvements, please share your changes here so that others may benefit by submitting a pull request.

 ### The filter box